 After a thorough assessment of your back, pelvis and hips, your physiotherapist will determine the cause of your pain.

-Once your diagnosis is established, treatment could involve any of the following:
+Once diagnosed, your treatment could involve any of the following:

 - Pelvis and spine re-alignment techniques.

-- Joint mobilisation to restore normal joint mobility, the range of motion and function.
+- Joint mobilisation to restore normal joint mobility, range of motion and function.

-- Massage or electrotherapy to help decrease pain and spasm in your piriformis and increase blood flow plus soft tissue extensibility.
+- Massage or electrotherapy to help decrease any pain or piriformis spasm.
+They also help to increase blood flow and soft tissue extensibility.

 - Stretching program for muscle length and flexibility

 - Acupuncture or Dry Needling to reduce muscle tightness around the buttock.